YONATAN-LAHAV/Chat-App-Server/README.md

 # Instruction for the entire project
- for this project you need to clone two repositories, the first one is is this repositry (Chat-App-Server), and the second repository is under under this account under the name Chat-App-Client.
+ for this program you need to clone two repositories, the first one is this repositry (Chat-App-Server), and the second repository is under under this account under the name Chat-App-Client.

  ## Chat-App-Server instructions